-- Use of local building types including mainly terraced houses and apartments /maisonettes with linked forms to provide a high level of frontage enclosure - Apartment buildings will be designed to avoid monolithic forms and will integrate with the street's character
+- Use of local building types including mainly terraced houses and apartments /maisonettes with linked forms to provide a high level of frontage enclosure. - Apartment buildings will be designed to avoid monolithic forms and will integrate with the street's character.

 Buildings will be mainly 2 storey in height (Max.
 9m to ridge) with the exception of those near the gateway where buildings will reach 3 storey (Max.
-12m to ridge) in the corners of the apartments fronting this key space low planting to define edges
+12m to ridge) in the corners of the apartments fronting this key space.